saltyrtc/saltyrtc-meta/Protocol.md

 * A client MUST check that the destination address targets its assigned identity (or `0x00` during authentication).
-The first message received with a destination address different to `0x00` SHALL be accepted and stored as the client's assigned identity.
+The first message received with a destination address different to `0x00` SHALL be accepted as the client's assigned identity.
+However, the client MUST validate that the identity fits its role - initiators SHALL ONLY accept `0x01` and responders SHALL ONLY an identity from the range `0x02..0xff`.
+The identity MUST be stored as the client's assigned identity.

 Furthermore, a peer checks that the source address is sane: